 Encourage your child to dream!

 Have a loved one who is considering going to college?
 This is probably exciting, scary, and confusing all at once.
 This page is dedicated to resources related to preparing your loved one (we will use child for the most part, but we know not all of you are parents) for college.
-To start, we encourage you to check out this helpful resource guide form thinkcollege.net and watch the below 2-minute video to meet some current college students with intellectual disabilities who have pursued college in Colorado.
+To start, we encourage you to check out this helpful resource guide form thinkcollege.net and watch the below 2-minute video to meet some of the students with intellectual disabilities who have pursued college in Colorado.

 How can I help my child prepare for college?

 Skills for college: Preparing for college goes beyond academic preparation.
 It includes skills for socialization, independence, self-advocacy, using assistive technology, managing money, connecting with adult service agencies, and more.
 UCCS's Office of Inclusive Service has a Top 10 Tips Sheet which gives specific activity ideas to help your student develop the skills for college.
 Download our College Prep Skills List or UCC's Top 10 Tip Sheet.

 Talking about college: Talking to your child about college can make a big impact.
 It's possible your child might not know college is an option for them.
 Or, they might be thinking about college, but haven't shared that desire with anyone.
 Having an open conversation about college is a great place to start!
 If you're not sure how to start the conversation, we have a page designed for prospective students.
 Consider checking it out in tandem with your prospective student.